maduhu/cloudstack-docs/rtd/source/concepts.rst

 About Physical Networks
 ~~~~~~~~~~~~~~~~~~~~~~~

-Part of adding a zone is setting up the physical network.
+Part of adding a zone is describing the physical networking topology of your
+connected hosts.
 One or (in an
 advanced zone) more physical networks can be associated with each zone.

-The network corresponds to a NIC on the hypervisor host.
-Each physical
+Physical Networks are slightly confusingly named – may be better to call them
+Network types or groups.
+Physically independent network interfaces don’t have to be different ‘physical networks’ unless:

+-  They use different separation techniques VLAN vs VXLAN
+-  You have multiple physical guest networks

-network can carry one or more types of network traffic.
-The choices of
+Each physical network can carry one or more types of network traffic.
-traffic type for each network vary depending on whether you are creating
+The choices of traffic type for each network vary depending on whether
-a zone with basic networking or advanced networking.
+you are creating a zone with basic networking or advanced networking.

-A physical network is the actual network hardware and wiring in a zone.
 A zone can have multiple physical networks.
 An administrator can:

 -  Add/Remove/Update physical networks in a zone

 -  Configure VLANs on the physical network

--  Configure a name so the network can be recognized by hypervisors
+-  Configure labels so that the network traffic can be mapped to the
+   networks on the hypervisors

 -  Configure the service providers (firewalls, load balancers, etc.)
    available on a physical network